leidongR/gr.api.sheet/api_docs/apis.md

 ```

 ### $or
-Find rows that match any of the given grouping conditions.
+Find rows which match any of the given grouping conditions.
 Use $or[${groupId}] as prefix of other conditions

 #### Examples